wo3kie/cxxDojo/README.md

 ### laplace_smoothing.cpp
 Implement a function to perform _the Laplace smoothing_.
 From [Wikipedia](https://en.wikipedia.org/wiki/Additive_smoothing) the Laplace smoothing, also known as additive smothing (not to be confused with Laplacian smoothing) is a technique used to smooth categorical data.

-### levenstein.cpp
+### levenshtein.cpp
-Implement the _Levenstein distance_ function.
+Implement the _Levenshtein distance_ function.

-From [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), the Levenstein distance is a string metric for measuring the difference between two sequences.
+From [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

 ### linear_regression.cpp
 Implement a function to calcuate linear regression using least squares approach.